-3 Reasons Why You Should Participate in Online Forums by @jessicamalnik
+3 Reasons Why You Should Participate in Online Forums

-by Jessica Malnik | Featured Contributor
+by Jessica Malnik

-When it comes to building an integrated social media strategy, most people are quick to jump on Facebook, Twitter, Pinterest and Instagram.
+When it comes to building an integrated social media strategy, most people are quick to jump on Facebook, Twitter, Pinterest, and Instagram.
 However, there’s another medium that can be just as lucrative, if not more so.
 That’s online forums.

 In many industries, there are more conversations taking place in forums than on Facebook and Twitter.
-In fact according to Jason Falls, 90 percent of the conversations about banking take place on forums.
+In fact, according to Jason Falls, 90 percent of the conversations about banking take place on forums.

 Admittedly, forums can be an intimidating environment.
 You won’t get far just “pushing” your messages out to the most people on online forums.
-(In reality, this rarely works on Facebook and Twitter, but that’s for another post).
+(In reality, this rarely works on Facebook and Twitter, but that’s for another post.)
 That’s just a recipe for getting negative feedback and/or being blocked by the forum moderators for spamming.
-Instead, the best strategies are to choose a couple of targeted forums and become engrained in them as the go-to resource.
+Instead, the best strategies are to choose a couple of targeted forums and become ingrained in them as the go-to resource.

-Here’s three tactics for how to use forums to supercharge your brand.
+Here are three tactics for how to use forums to supercharge your brand.

 Finding The Right Forums To Engage In

 Before you can start listening and posting, you first need to find some forums to “engage” in.
 From online gaming to breast cancer survivor groups, there’s literally an online forum for just about any topic or industry.
 Because of the sheer number of online communities and forums, finding the right forum(s) to engage in can be a bit of a challenge.
 To make this a little easier, I recommend using a forum-specific search engine like BoardReader.
-In addition, you can also search Ning, Facebook Groups and of course Reddit, as they all have strong sub-communities for many topics.
+In addition, you can also search Ning, Facebook Groups, and of course, Reddit, as they all have strong sub-communities for many topics.

 Active Community Building

 Contrary to what many may think, a fairly large number of people are still uncomfortable sharing a lot of information about themselves on social media sites.
-However, they will share a lot more information in private forums, as they tend to be smaller, more tight-knit and conversational.
+However, they will share a lot more information in private forums, as they tend to be smaller, more tight-knit, and conversational.
 This provides that sense of security and community feel that allows people to be more open.

 Once you gain people’s trust, this can be a great place to engage in active listening about your target audience as well as find and build relationships with key influencers.